ddopson/underscore-cli/README.md

 ![example.png](https://raw.github.com/ddopson/underscore-cli/master/doc/example.png)

-Or it can form the backbone of a rich, full-powered Javascript command-line, inspired by "perl -pe", and doing for structured data what sed, awk, and grep do for text.
+Or it can form the backbone of a rich, full-powered JavaScript command-line, inspired by "perl -pe", and doing for structured data what sed, awk, and grep do for text.

     cat example-data/earthporn.json | underscore extract 'data.children' | underscore pluck data | underscore pluck title